-- All submitted materials must reflect original work from the 2024-2025 school year.
-Material that may have been created or submitted in previous years is ineligible. - To be scheduled to compete in a national competition, all competitor applications, national dues, and required materials must be submitted online by the deadline stated on the National Competitions page in the Student Resources Section of the EdRising Membership Portal.
-Deadline extensions will NOT be granted. - All competitions and contests require an online application submission even if no additional items need to be submitted. - For team competitions only one application should be submitted, all participating students are to be listed as team members in all places indicated on the application form. - Each competition guideline will identify what materials are required for submission before the competition.
-Failure to submit the required materials by the submission deadline will result in disqualification.
-All submitted materials must be in their final form.

-- Students who have won state-level competitive events must also submit their entries on the national website by the deadline to compete at the national conference.
+- All submitted materials must reflect original work from the 2022-2023 school year.
+Material that may have been created or submitted in previous years is ineligible. - In order to be scheduled to compete in a national competition, all competitor applications, national dues and required materials must be submitted onine by the deadline stated on the National Competitions page in the Student Resources Section of the EdRising Membership Portal. - All competitions require application even if no items need to be submitted. - Each competition guideline will identify what materials are required for submission prior to the competition.
+Failure to submit required materials by the submission deadline will result in disqualification. - Students who have won state-level competitions must also submit their entries on the national website by the deadline to compete at the national conference.
 Your state does not do this for you. - All video files that are submitted in advance must be uploaded to either YouTube or Vimeo and be linked on the application form.
 Videos will not be accepted by mail.
-We recommend that all competitors also bring a copy of the video file on a USB drive to the conference.
+All competitors should also bring a copy of the video file on a USB drive to the conference.
 Educators Rising competitions comply with FERPA regarding student privacy and video security.
-Competitors are responsible for ensuring that their competition videos comply with local and state requirements regarding student privacy. - Except when explicitly specified, the Internet may not be used during a competition presentation at the Educators Rising National Conference.
+Competitors are responsible for ensuring that their competition videos comply with local and state requirements regarding student privacy. - Except when explicitly specified, the internet may not be used during a competition presentation at the Educators Rising National Conference.
 All relevant files and resources should be brought to the competition site on a USB drive.
 All Prezi files should be downloaded to the USB drive.
 Internet access may not be available during the competition.
-Laptops and projectors will be provided.
 Students should bring their own pointing device if needed.